Kenneth-lekeanyi/GCP-Pipeline-Project/README.md

 2) login from your local machine using VS Code
 3) login from a VM instance i.e from the deployer VM instance

--	# 1st Approach:connecting to the cluster from CloudShell,
+-	# 1st Approach:connecting to the cluster from CloudShell.
 1) click on those three dots at the right
 2) connect to the cluster.
 3) Edit this cluster or Delete this cluster